basarat/mobx-typescript-react/06 test/README.md

-# Testing Mobx Applications
+# Testing MobX Applications

 > MobX is independent of React and really you can use whatever testing framework you want with it.
-Testing MobX is essentially as easy as testing simple JavaScript functions.
-This lesson demonstrates an example with Jest.
+Testing MobX is essentially as easy as testing simple JavaScript.

+> This lesson demonstrates an example of testing mobx application state with Jest.

 ***npm start***
 ***app.tsx***
 ***Add a foo and a bar and reset***
-Here we have a simple application state class from a previous lesson.
+Here we have a simple list application from a previous lesson.
+It allows us to add items and reset the items if required.

 ***appState.ts***
 The behaviour of this application is described by the application state class.

 ***Select the appState singleton***
 So in order to test the application behaviour we can go a long way by simply testing that the `appState` behaves as expected.
+> Since all we need to do is test simple JavaScript we can use any testing framework like mocha, jasmine or jest with mobx.
+Lets go with `jest` is that is the most common one used by React developers.

 ***show package.json***
-> We already have jest setup using the standard TypeScript jest process that is covered in a seperate TypeScript React lesson.
+> We already have jest setup using the standard TypeScript jest process.
-* It simply involves the installation of type types for `jest`, `jest` itself and `ts-jest`.
-* And a script target to run jest.
+* We have script target to run jest.
+* Installation was a simple npm install of `@types/jest`, `jest` itself and `ts-jest`.
 ***show jest.config.js***
-* We configure jest with a simple copy paste of the `jest.config.js` from the TypeScript React course.
+* We've configured jest with a simple copy paste of the `jest.config.js` from my TypeScript React course.

 ***appState.ts select the features***